Dormant black hole candidates from Gaia DR3 summary diagnostics: Binary parameter inference

 given the observables

 and assuming known stellar parameters,

-The seven orbital parameters cannot be uniquely constrained by the available observables alone.
-However, we assess whether meaningful constraints can still be obtained on the most relevant parameters by marginalising over the other ones.
+The orbital parameters cannot be uniquely constrained by the available observables alone.
+However, we assessed whether meaningful constraints can still be obtained on the most relevant parameters by marginalising over the other ones.
 Our primary parameters of interest are the orbital period ($P$) and the unseen companion mass ($M_\text{CO}$).
-The remaining orbital parameters -- inclination ($i$), eccentricity ($e$), longitude of the ascending node ($\Omega$), argument of periastron ($\omega$), and time of periastron passage ($T_\text{p}$) -- are treated as nuisance parameters required for forward modelling but marginalised in the final inference.
+The remaining orbital parameters -- inclination ($i$), eccentricity ($e$), longitude of the ascending node ($\Omega$), argument of periastron ($\omega$), time of periastron passage ($T_\text{p}$), and parallax ($\varpi$) -- were treated as nuisance parameters required for forward modelling but marginalised in the final inference.
+Although parallaxes are provided in the \textit{Gaia} DR3 catalogue, we treated $\varpi$ as a free parameter.
+This allowed parallax uncertainties to be consistently propagated into the inferred orbital parameters and companion masses, which is particularly important for systems with low parallax significance.

 The log-likelihood function is defined as